 Abby Farson Pratt was an assistant editor at CFA Institute.
-Previously, she worked at the Denver Post and at the University of North Carolina Press.
+Previously, she worked at the Denver Post and the University of North Carolina Press.
 Pratt earned the Claritas™ Investment Certificate and holds a BA in journalism and English from the University of North Carolina at Chapel Hill.

 When it comes to retirement income planning, advisers should focus less on "shortfall" and "failure" probabilities, and embrace the "language of longevity,” Moshe Milevsky tells Barbara Petitt, CFA, in an interview for the Financial Analysts Journal Author Interview series.